myousefi2016/QLB/README.md

 - [libGLEW][libGLEW]
 - [libglut][libglut]

 All other libraries should be present in the repositories of your distribution.
-Alternatively `libGLEW` can be built directly within this project with `make libGLEW`.
-In addition, if you plan to build against CUDA make sure you have installed the [CUDA SDK][cudasdk] properly (added `LD_PATH` and `LIBRARY_PATH`)
+Alternatively [libGLEW][libGLEW] can be built directly within this project with `make libGLEW`.
+In addition, if you plan to build against CUDA make sure you have installed the [CUDA SDK][cudasdk] properly i.e setup `LD_PATH` and `LIBRARY_PATH`.

-To compile the project change in to the folder with the Makefile `QLB/' and type:
+To compile the project change in to the folder with the Makefile `QLB/` and type:

 `make`